Dead Space 2: Setting and characters

 Dead Space 2 takes place in the year 2511, three years after the events of Dead Space.
 The action takes place on the Sprawl, a space station built by the Earth Government (EarthGov) in the remains of Saturn's moon Titan in a period where humanity survived near-extinction due to resource depletion by mining other planets.
 During the previous game's events on the planet Aegis VII, an artifact called the Red Marker−copied from an alien artifact by EarthGov during a disastrous attempt to harvest its energy−was uncovered during an illegal mining operation.
-The mining colony was funded by the Church of Unitology, a group that worships the Markers as divine and seek an event of physical and spiritual union called Convergence.
+The mining colony was funded by the Church of Unitology, a group that worships the Markers as divine and seeks an event of physical and spiritual union called Convergence.
 The Marker's influence triggered crippling mental illness in the colony, then the outbreak of a virus-like organism that reanimates corpses and turns them into Necromorphs, which overwhelmed the colony and the mining ship USG Ishimura.
 By the events of Dead Space 2, the Aegis VII incident has been covered up, and new Marker experiments begun on the Sprawl.

 The protagonist is Isaac Clarke, a Concordance Extraction Corporation (CEC) engineer who was sent with a team to the Ishimura and narrowly survived the infestation while destroying the Marker and the Necromorphs.
 Assisting Isaac are Ellie Langford, a CEC heavy machinery pilot; Nolan Stross, a fellow patient of Isaac whose exposure to the Aegis VII Marker has left him insane; and Daina Le Guin.
-Director Hans Tiedeman is an Earth Gov administrator in charge of the Sprawl who initiates a project to build another Marker in an attempt to control its power and opposes Isaac.
-Minor characters include Franco Delille, a hacker sent by Daina to rescue Isaac, and EarthGov scientist Foster Edgars.
+Director Hans Tiedeman is an EarthGov administrator in charge of the Sprawl who initiates a project to build another Marker in an attempt to control its power and opposes Isaac.
 Isaac is also frequently tormented by visions of Nicole Brennan, his girlfriend who died on the Ishimura.
+Minor characters include Franco Delille, a hacker sent to rescue Isaac and protagonist of the spin-off Dead Space Ignition, and EarthGov doctor Foster Edgars.
 The downloadable content (DLC) story Dead Space: Severed follows Sergeant Gabe Weller, a Sprawl security officer who races to save his wife Lexine Murdoch from both the Necromorphs and EarthGov.
 Both are returning characters from the spin-off Dead Space: Extraction.